s-uesawa/Prototype-TephraDB-Japan/README.md

 2. Open the file entitled "Tephra_Hazard_Curve_Generator.r" with R.
 3. Install all the libraries that you need.
 See the script.
 4. Revise the directory to the path of the folder that you copied.
+5. Revise the directory to the path of python.exe.
-5. Set the locality name and coordinate.
+6. Set the locality name and coordinate.
-6. Open the file entitled "Tephra_fall_Hazard.py" and revise the directory to your path using a text editor.
+7. Open the file entitled "Tephra_fall_Hazard.py" and revise the directory to your path using a text editor.
-7. Run the entire script of R. (If you can not run the python with R, you can run the python script edited F = "Place name " where you want to draw the hazard curve with spyder etc.)
+8. Run the entire script of R. (If you can not run the python with R, you can run the python script edited F = "Place name " where you want to draw the hazard curve with spyder etc.)

 Workflow using ArcGIS:
 If you have ArcGIS Spatial Analyst Tools, you can generate the hazard curves using the Python Console of ArcGIS and view all the raster data of tephra distributions.